 More generally, it should be noted that in LES the wind direction changes always propagate through the domain, allowing for an incoming change to be detected at the preview measurement location before it reaches the turbine.
-In reality, there may be scenarios when changes occur at the preview measurement and turbine locations at the same time.
+In reality there may be scenarios when changes occur at the preview measurement and turbine locations at the same time.
 This would reduce the benefit of preview wind direction control.

-470 5.4 Forecasting wind direction changes
+5.4 Forecasting wind direction changes

-Arguably the most important task is creating a feasible method to forecast the incoming wind direction.
-In this study, the presence of a wind vane on a met mast 6D upstream of the first turbine is assumed, corresponding to an optimal preview time of 90 s for a wind speed of 8.3 m s^{-1} .
-Not only is it unfeasible to erect met masts upstream of each turbine pair, it is but it is also impossible to adapt the met mast location to varying wind speeds and directions.
+450 Arguably the most important task is creating a feasible method to forecast the incoming wind direction.
+In this study, the presence of a wind vane on a met mast 6D upstream of the first turbine is assumed, corresponding to an optimal preview time of 90 s for a wind speed of 8.3 m s-1.
+Not only is it unfeasible to erect met masts upstream of each turbine pair, it is impossible to adapt the met mast location to varying wind speeds and directions.
 More feasible would be to use SCADA data from surrounding turbines, as explored in Rott et al. (2020).
-A disadvantage is that this would only provide information deeper-further downstream in the wind farm and not for the first row of turbines, which may be the most crucial for wake steering.
-Alternatively, the use of long-range lidars should be explored.
+A disadvantage is that this would only provide information deeper in the wind farm and not for the first row of turbines, which may be the most crucial for wake steering.
+Alternatively, the use of 455 long-range lidars should be explored.
 It is difficult to obtain accurate wind direction estimates with lidars, as they only measure a line-of-sight velocity (LOS).
 The measured LOS can be affected by both wind speed and direction changes, as illustrated in Held and Mann (2019) for a two-beam lidar.
 When operating the lidar with plan position indicator (PPI) scans, possibly a sinusoid can be fitted to the LOS measurements, as done in Theuer et al. (2020).
 This would, however, result in a relatively low update frequency and a spatial averaging over a large area.
-Alternatively, multiple (at least two) lidars can be installed at opposite sides of the wind farm targeting the same points upstream, from which two wind speed components and consequently the wind direction can be reconstructed (van Dooren et al., 2016).
+Alternatively, multiple (at least two) lidars can be installed at 460 opposite sides of the wind farm targeting the same points upstream, from which two wind speed components and consequently the wind direction can be reconstructed (van Dooren et al., 2016).
 Lastly, lidar-based and SCADA-based forecasts can be combined, as done for wind speed in Theuer et al. (2022).

 Regardless of what forecasting method is used, smoothing raw signals can be done with wind field estimation approaches using surrogate models (e.g., Doekemeijer et al., 2018; Sinner et al., 2020).
-The forecasting method's measurement error should be quantified, and it should be investigated how this error affects the effectiveness of preview control.
-As the preview quality of these new methods is likely lower than that of a virtual met mast, power gains from preview control could be lower than illustrated in this work.
-However, given the substantiality of the gains demonstrated here, preview control using lower-quality wind direction signals still has the potential to provide significant power gains.
+The forecasting method's measurement error should be quantified and it should be investigated how this error affects the effectiveness of preview control.